Joseph P. Teasdale: Post-governorship

 After leaving the governorship in January, 1981, Teasdale returned to the Kansas City area and established a law practice.
 One of his most notable cases was representing victims and surviving family of the Hyatt Regency walkway collapse.
 An avid outdoorsman all his life, he often spent time on hunting and fishing trips.

-Teasdale largely avoided politics after his defeat, telling one newspaper reporter in 1993 "I wanted to become a normal person again, and I really wasn't normal before.
+Teasdale largely avoided politics after his defeat, telling one newspaper reporter in 1993, "I wanted to become a normal person again, and I really wasn't normal before.
 For 20 years I was completely consumed by politics."
 In 1981, he declined a bid for the open 5th congressional district vacated by Richard Bolling, due to wanting to devote time to his family and law practice, but also not wanting to incur more debts, still paying off his 1980 debts.

-In 1982, he endorsed Burleigh Arnold in the Democratic primary for U.S. Senate and criticized Harriet Woods for her stance on abortion.
-Woods won the primary and Teasdale endorsed her over eventual winner John Danforth.
+In 1982, he endorsed Burleigh Arnold in the Democratic primary for U.S. Senate, and criticized Harriet Woods for her stance on abortion.
+Woods won the primary, and Teasdale endorsed her over eventual winner John Danforth.
 In 1983, he endorsed Charles Curry for president, as part of a campaign to help a favorite son candidate give Missouri influence in the nomination process.
 In 1984, he endorsed state treasurer Mel Carnahan for governor.
 That same year, he also re-registered to vote, having let his voter registration lapse after leaving office.

-In 1992, he managed the campaign of Judith Moriarty to be Secretary of State of Missouri.
+In 1992, he managed the campaign of Judith Moriarty to be secretary of state of Missouri.
 Moriarty won, but was later impeached and removed from office in 1994.

-In the late 1990s, his position on capital punishment having changed, he worked to achieve clemency for David Leisure, a man convicted of murder for a 1980 car bombing in St. Louis.
+In the late 1990s, his position on capital punishment having changed, Teasdale worked to achieve clemency for David Leisure, a man convicted of murder for a 1980 car bombing in St. Louis.

 Personal life

 On October 13, 1973, Teasdale married Theresa Ferkenhoff.
 The couple had three sons, Bill, John, and Kevin.
-His middle son, John, was a multisport standout at Rockhurst High School like his father before him and later played offensive tackle at the University of Notre Dame.
+His middle son, John, was a multisport standout at Rockhurst High School like his father before him, and later played offensive tackle at the University of Notre Dame.

 Teasdale died on May 8, 2014, in Kansas City, Missouri, of complications from pneumonia.